 - $4.41 for each day the employer provides the employee with lodging

-- $3.35 for each meal consumed by the employee; deductions can’t be made for meals not consumed
+- $3.35 for each meal consumed by the employee; deductions cannot be made for meals not consumed

 An employer is not allowed to make some deductions under any circumstances.
 Deductions an employer is not allowed to make under any circumstance include those for:

-Deductions for faulty work aren’t allowed.
+Deductions for faulty work are not allowed.
 Faulty work includes any act or omission of an employee which results in a loss to an employer.

 Examples of faulty work include accidental damage to an employer’s vehicle or equipment and mistakes in production.